cornell-netlab/capisce/README.md

 ```
 make
 ```
-Verify your installation by running `./capisce exp -?`
+Verify your installation by running `./capisce exp -help`

 #### Dependencies for processing the experimental results